lalitakapadia/react-portfolio-lk/README.md

 * A single `Navigation` component within the header that will use `Link` components from `react-router-dom` to conditionally render the different sections of your portfolio

-* A single `Project` component that will be used multiple times in the Portfolio section
+* A single `Portfolio` component that will be used multiple times in the Portfolio section

 * A single `Footer` component that appears on multiple pages
 ### When you would like to scaffold a new `vite` application on your own, follow these steps

 1. In the command line, navigate to the desired parent folder and run `npm create vite@4.4.1`.

-    * 🔑 *Note*: This command will automatically create a sub-folder which will house your React application; you do not need to perform a `mkdir` command to create one manually.
+## This command will automatically create a sub-folder which will house your React application; you do not need to perform a `mkdir` command to create one manually.

 2. Enter the desired name of your new project folder.